jbwilkes/Projects1/README.md

 # Projects1

-I plan on adding a description of all the projects
+I plan on adding a brief description of all the projects and each folder or project will have it's own corresponding README